Overview of the Divorce process from Beginning to End

 - A "fault" divorce usually means one party is at fault in the break-up of the marriage.
 In Texas, this means you have to prove adultery, cruelty, abandonment, that your spouse has been convicted of a felony or that your spouse is in a mental institution.
 Texas may also grant a divorce in favor of either spouse if the parties have lived apart without cohabitation for at least three years.

-- Your case will be assigned a cause number and a court number if your county has more than one presiding Judges.
+- Your case will be assigned a case number and a court number if your county has more than one presiding Judges.

 Answering the Citation: